setkyar/laravel-docs/validation.md

 <a name="rule-size"></a>
 #### size:_value_

 The field under validation must have a size matching the given _value_.
 For string data, _value_ corresponds to the number of characters.
 For numeric data, _value_ corresponds to a given integer value.
-For an array, _size_ corresponds to the `count` of the array.
 For files, _size_ corresponds to the file size in kilobytes.

-<a name="rule-string"></a>
-#### string

-The field under validation must be a string.
-If you would like to allow the field to also be `null`, you should assign the `nullable` rule to the field.

-<a name="rule-timezone"></a>
-#### timezone

-The field under validation must be a valid timezone identifier according to the `timezone_identifiers_list` PHP function.

 <a name="rule-unique"></a>
 #### unique:_table_,_column_,_except_,_idColumn_

-The field under validation must be unique in a given database table.
+The field under validation must be unique on a given database table.
 If the `column` option is not specified, the field name will be used.

+#### Basic Usage Of Unique Rule

+	'email' => 'unique:users'

-**Specifying A Custom Column Name:**
+#### Specifying A Custom Column Name

 	'email' => 'unique:users,email_address'

-**Custom Database Connection**

-Occasionally, you may need to set a custom connection for database queries made by the Validator.
-As seen above, setting `unique:users` as a validation rule will use the default database connection to query the database.
-To override this, specify the connection and the table name using "dot" syntax:

-    'email' => 'unique:connection.users,email_address'

-**Forcing A Unique Rule To Ignore A Given ID:**
+#### Forcing A Unique Rule To Ignore A Given ID

-Sometimes, you may wish to ignore a given ID during the unique check.
-For example, consider an "update profile" screen that includes the user's name, e-mail address, and location.
-Of course, you will want to verify that the e-mail address is unique.
-However, if the user only changes the name field and not the e-mail field, you do not want a validation error to be thrown because the user is already the owner of the e-mail address.
-To tell the unique rule to ignore the user's ID, you may pass the ID as the third parameter:

-    'email' => 'unique:users,email_address,'.$user->id

-If your table uses a primary key column name other than `id`, you may specify it as the fourth parameter:

-    'email' => 'unique:users,email_address,'.$user->id.',user_id'
+	'email' => 'unique:users,email_address,10'

-**Adding Additional Where Clauses:**
+#### Adding Additional Where Clauses

 You may also specify more conditions that will be added as "where" clauses to the query:

 	'email' => 'unique:users,email_address,NULL,id,account_id,1'

 In the rule above, only rows with an `account_id` of `1` would be included in the unique check.

 <a name="rule-url"></a>
 #### url

-The field under validation must be a valid URL.
+The field under validation must be formatted as an URL.

+> **Note:** This function uses PHP's `filter_var` method.

 <a name="conditionally-adding-rules"></a>
 ## Conditionally Adding Rules

-#### Validating When Present

 In some situations, you may wish to run validation checks against a field **only** if that field is present in the input array.
 To quickly accomplish this, add the `sometimes` rule to your rule list:

-    $v = Validator::make($data, [
+	$v = Validator::make($data, array(
 		'email' => 'sometimes|required|email',
-    ]);
+	));

 In the example above, the `email` field will only be validated if it is present in the `$data` array.

 #### Complex Conditional Validation

-Sometimes you may wish to add validation rules based on more complex conditional logic.
-For example, you may wish to require a given field only if another field has a greater value than 100.
-Or, you may need two fields to have a given value only when another field is present.
+Sometimes you may wish to require a given field only if another field has a greater value than 100.
+Or you may need two fields to have a given value only when another field is present.
 Adding these validation rules doesn't have to be a pain.
 First, create a `Validator` instance with your _static rules_ that never change:

-    $v = Validator::make($data, [
+	$v = Validator::make($data, array(
 		'email' => 'required|email',
 		'games' => 'required|numeric',
-    ]);
+	));

 Let's assume our web application is for game collectors.
 If a game collector registers with our application and they own more than 100 games, we want them to explain why they own so many games.
-For example, perhaps they run a game resale shop, or maybe they just enjoy collecting.
+For example, perhaps they run a game re-sell shop, or maybe they just enjoy collecting.
 To conditionally add this requirement, we can use the `sometimes` method on the `Validator` instance.

-    $v->sometimes('reason', 'required|max:500', function($input) {
+	$v->sometimes('reason', 'required|max:500', function($input)
+	{
 		return $input->games >= 100;
 	});

 The first argument passed to the `sometimes` method is the name of the field we are conditionally validating.
 The second argument is the rules we want to add.
 If the `Closure` passed as the third argument returns `true`, the rules will be added.
 This method makes it a breeze to build complex conditional validations.
 You may even add conditional validations for several fields at once:

-    $v->sometimes(['reason', 'cost'], 'required', function($input) {
+	$v->sometimes(array('reason', 'cost'), 'required', function($input)
+	{
 		return $input->games >= 100;
 	});

-> {tip} The `$input` parameter passed to your `Closure` will be an instance of `Illuminate\Support\Fluent` and may be used to access your input and files.
+> **Note:** The `$input` parameter passed to your `Closure` will be an instance of `Illuminate\Support\Fluent` and may be used as an object to access your input and files.

-<a name="validating-arrays"></a>
+<a name="custom-error-messages"></a>
-## Validating Arrays

-Validating array based form input fields doesn't have to be a pain.
-For example, to validate that each e-mail in a given array input field is unique, you may do the following:
+## Custom Error Messages

+If needed, you may use custom error messages for validation instead of the defaults.
+There are several ways to specify custom messages.

+#### Passing Custom Messages Into Validator

+	$messages = array(
+		'required' => 'The :attribute field is required.', );

-    $validator = Validator::make($request->all(), [
+	$validator = Validator::make($input, $rules, $messages);
-        'person.*.email' => 'email|unique:users',
-        'person.*.first_name' => 'required_with:person.*.last_name',
-    ]);

-Likewise, you may use the `*` character when specifying your validation messages in your language files, making it a breeze to use a single validation message for array based fields:
+> *Note:* The `:attribute` place-holder will be replaced by the actual name of the field under validation.
+You may also utilize other place-holders in validation messages.

+#### Other Validation Place-Holders

+	$messages = array(
+		'same'    => 'The :attribute and :other must match.', 'size'    => 'The :attribute must be exactly :size.', 'between' => 'The :attribute must be between :min - :max.', 'in'      => 'The :attribute must be one of the following types: :values', );

+#### Specifying A Custom Message For A Given Attribute

+Sometimes you may wish to specify a custom error messages only for a specific field:

+	$messages = array(
+		'email.required' => 'We need to know your e-mail address!', );

+<a name="localization"></a>
+#### Specifying Custom Messages In Language Files

+In some cases, you may wish to specify your custom messages in a language file instead of passing them directly to the `Validator`.
+To do so, add your messages to `custom` array in the `app/lang/xx/validation.php` language file.

-    'custom' => [
+	'custom' => array(
-        'person.*.email' => [
+		'email' => array(
-            'unique' => 'Each person must have a unique e-mail address', ]
-    ],
+			'required' => 'We need to know your e-mail address!', ),
+	),

 <a name="custom-validation-rules"></a>
 ## Custom Validation Rules

+#### Registering A Custom Validation Rule

 Laravel provides a variety of helpful validation rules; however, you may wish to specify some of your own.
-One method of registering custom validation rules is using the `extend` method on the `Validator` [facade](/docs/{{version}}/facades).
-Let's use this method within a [service provider](/docs/{{version}}/providers) to register a custom validation rule:
+One method of registering custom validation rules is using the `Validator::extend` method:

-    <?php

-    namespace App\Providers;

-    use Illuminate\Support\ServiceProvider;
-    use Illuminate\Support\Facades\Validator;

-    class AppServiceProvider extends ServiceProvider
+	Validator::extend('foo', function($attribute, $value, $parameters)
 	{
-        /**
-         * Bootstrap any application services.
-         *
-         * @return void
-         */
-        public function boot()
-        {
-            Validator::extend('foo', function($attribute, $value, $parameters, $validator) {
 		return $value == 'foo';
 	});
-        }

-        /**
-         * Register the service provider.
-         *
-         * @return void
-         */
+The custom validator Closure receives three arguments: the name of the `$attribute` being validated, the `$value` of the attribute, and an array of `$parameters` passed to the rule.

+You may also pass a class and method to the `extend` method instead of a Closure:

+	Validator::extend('foo', 'FooValidator@validate');

+Note that you will also need to define an error message for your custom rules.
+You can do so either using an inline custom message array or by adding an entry in the validation language file.

+#### Extending The Validator Class

+Instead of using Closure callbacks to extend the Validator, you may also extend the Validator class itself.
+To do so, write a Validator class that extends `Illuminate\Validation\Validator`.
+You may add validation methods to the class by prefixing them with `validate`:

+	<?php

+	class CustomValidator extends Illuminate\Validation\Validator {

-        public function register()
+		public function validateFoo($attribute, $value, $parameters)
 		{
-            //
+			return $value == 'foo';
 		}

 	}

-The custom validator Closure receives four arguments: the name of the `$attribute` being validated, the `$value` of the attribute, an array of `$parameters` passed to the rule, and the `Validator` instance.

-You may also pass a class and method to the `extend` method instead of a Closure:

-    Validator::extend('foo', 'FooValidator@validate');

-#### Defining The Error Message

-You will also need to define an error message for your custom rule.
-You can do so either using an inline custom message array or by adding an entry in the validation language file.
-This message should be placed in the first level of the array, not within the `custom` array, which is only for attribute-specific error messages:

-    "foo" => "Your input was invalid!",

-    "accepted" => "The :attribute must be accepted.",

-    // The rest of the validation error messages...
+#### Registering A Custom Validator Resolver

+Next, you need to register your custom Validator extension:

+	Validator::resolver(function($translator, $data, $rules, $messages)
+	{
+		return new CustomValidator($translator, $data, $rules, $messages);
+	});

 When creating a custom validation rule, you may sometimes need to define custom place-holder replacements for error messages.
-You may do so by creating a custom Validator as described above then making a call to the `replacer` method on the `Validator` facade.
-You may do this within the `boot` method of a [service provider](/docs/{{version}}/providers):
+You may do so by creating a custom Validator as described above, and adding a `replaceXXX` function to the validator.

-    /**
-     * Bootstrap any application services.
-     *
-     * @return void
-     */
-    public function boot()
+	protected function replaceFoo($message, $attribute, $rule, $parameters)
 	{
-        Validator::extend(...);

-        Validator::replacer('foo', function($message, $attribute, $rule, $parameters) {
-            return str_replace(...);
+		return str_replace(':foo', $parameters[0], $message);
-        });
 	}

-#### Implicit Extensions

-By default, when an attribute being validated is not present or contains an empty value as defined by the [`required`](#rule-required) rule, normal validation rules, including custom extensions, are not run.
-For example, the [`unique`](#rule-unique) rule will not be run against a `null` value:

-    $rules = ['name' => 'unique'];

-    $input = ['name' => null];
+If you would like to add a custom message "replacer" without extending the `Validator` class, you may use the `Validator::replacer` method:

+	Validator::replacer('rule', function($message, $attribute, $rule, $parameters)
+	{
-    Validator::make($input, $rules)->passes(); // true
+		//

-For a rule to run even when an attribute is empty, the rule must imply that the attribute is required.
-To create such an "implicit" extension, use the `Validator::extendImplicit()` method:

-    Validator::extendImplicit('foo', function($attribute, $value, $parameters, $validator) {
-        return $value == 'foo';
 	});

-> {note} An "implicit" extension only _implies_ that the attribute is required.
-Whether it actually invalidates a missing or empty attribute is up to you.